codi0/prototypr/README.md

 A theme module can also access the View engine, by defining php files in a /functions/ directory.
 This allows for view manipulation, such as:
 ```
 //Inject assets into the template head
-//Inside theme functions, $this represents the View class, with the App class available by calling $this->app
+//Inside theme functions, $this represents the View class
 $this->queue('css', 'assets/css/app.css');
 $this->queue('js', 'assets/js/app.js');
 ```